aaron-grau/curic/react/projects/synthesizer/README.md

 * Render a list of `NoteKey`s instead of list `this.notes`, passing as a prop the note name.
 * Change your `NoteKey` component to display the name of the note.

-Cool, you now have the core of your Redux Synthesizer done!
-Let's start adding additional features.
+Cool, you now have the core of your Redux Synthesizer done.
+Let's start adding additional features!

 ---